flexera-public/policy_templates/cost/aws/rightsize_compute_instances/README.md

 ### Memory Support

-By default only CPU metrics are available from CloudWatch.
-To enable support for memory utilization, you must have the CloudWatch Agent installed on your EC2 instance(s) to collect memory metrics.
+By default, only CPU metrics are available from CloudWatch.
+To enable support for memory metrics, you must have the CloudWatch Agent installed on your EC2 instance(s) to collect memory metrics.
 Please reference [AWS Docs > Install CloudWatch Agent on EC2 Instance](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance.html) for more information.

 ### Windows Support

-To enable windows support you will need to add the following to your cloudwatch config.json and restart cloudwatch agent
+To enable Windows support, add the following to your Cloudwatch config.json and restart the Cloudwatch agent:

 ```json
 "metrics": {